 One day she simply got tired of the task and set out to make a dishwasher that worked.
 As she held a cup in her hand, she had an epiphany.
 Why not make a machine that holds the dishes in place while the pressure of hot soapy water totally washes over them?
 That very day she had put together the basic concept for her mechanical dishwasher.

-Shortly after she came up with the concept, her husband died.
-He left her with a mountain of debt and only about $1500.
+Shortly after she came up with the concept, her husband died, leaving her with a mountain of debt and only about $1500.
 But Josephine was determined to see her idea through to fruition.
-She was determined to become the inventor of the dishwasher.

 Josephine’s father was a hydraulic engineer, so she probably learned a lot from observing him.
 If she did get help from a man at home, she certainly didn’t get it when she was in the prototype phase.
 It was frustrating to have men tell her her way wouldn’t work and that they could come up with a better way.
 But eventually they saw her vision and ultimately the Garis-Cochran dishwashing machine was patented in 1886.

-She thought she was making a machine that would take some of the drudgery out of dish washing for women.
-But women thought they didn’t need to spend the money on them.
+She thought she was making a machine that would take some of the drudgery out of dish washing for women, but women thought they didn’t really need to spend the money on them.

-She sold her machines to restaurants and hotels through cold calling.
-She did this almost until the day she died at 74.
+She sold her machines to restaurants and hotels through cold calling, which she continued to do almost until the day she died at 74.